Belarus - Forgotten Europe

 Day 3 – Vitebsk

-Leaving Minsk we travel to the charming town of Vitebsk, a centre of Belarusian culture and with numerous churches and historic buildings.
-Overnight Hotel Eridan or similar.
+We start today by travelling to Khatyn to learn about Belarus recent history.
+Later we travel to the charming town of Vitebsk, a centre of Belarusian culture and with numerous churches and historic buildings which we shall explore on a walking tour.
+Overnight Hotel Luchesa or similar.
 (BL)

 The city of Vitebsk dates back to the 11th century, although local legend puts it even earlier.
 Its position between Lithuania and Russia has meant that it has been invaded and occupied many times, belonging to both powers at various times throughout history.
 Within Belarus it is noted as a centre of fine culture, being the home of the surrealist painter Marc Chagall, as well as many others.
 Vitebsk contains some impressive churches and historic buildings, and retains a slightly more cosmopolitan air than many other cities in Belarus.